 You can do a lot with a good sample.
 If you’ve never used samples in one of your own mixes, you’ve likely heard them used quite a bit.
 Hip Hop, Nu Metal, Pop, and Electronic Music frequently use samples for all kinds of reasons.
-Samples can be used to thicken up an instrument, create a unique motif, introduce a surprising element, or form an entire beat.
+Samples can be used to thicken up an instrument, create a unique motif, introduce a surprising element, or produce beats.
 Whatever the case, mixing with samples can be extremely rewarding and bring new life to a song.
 However, if mixed improperly, these samples can stick out like a sore thumb and ultimately hurt your mix.
 It takes some effort to mold a sample to gel with your existing project.
 So let’s examine how samples can enhance your mix rather than drag it down.

 How Will You Use the Sample?

-Before you even begin mixing with samples, you should consider how you want to use a given sample.
+Before you even begin mixing with samples, you should consider reading “what is mixing?” and how you want to use a given sample.
 Do you plan on taking a killer snare hit you recorded and using it for every snare in your song?
 Are you scouring the web’s free sound archives for a perfect cash register “ka-ching” noise to start off your choruses?
 Or will you purchase a sample pack with hundreds of sounds so you can create and loop a beat or hook with them?
 All of these are common uses for sampling, but each one will be handled differently.
 Some samples will be left in the background while others will make up the meat of a mix.
 Knowing what you want to sample and how you want to use it will set you off on the right path.

 Before Mixing with Samples, Strip them Down